MCoder86A/AttendanceManagement/README.md

 # Regify

-Regify is an Online Attendance Management System which is developed for student’s daily attendance.
+Online Attendance Management System which is developed for student’s daily attendance.
 It helps to maintain the accurate record and generate summarized student attendance reports for the students